OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 | Policy                         | Check if the policy has any targets which are present.               |
 | Group                          | Check if the group has any members which are present.                |
 | Artifact                       | Check if the node template of the artifact is present.               |

+### Optional Pruning Conditions

+To further support modeling, elements can be pruned by additionally evaluating the respective default condition before evaluating assigned conditions.
+For example, when evaluating if a property of a node template is present, then evaluate first if respective node template is present and then assigned conditions.
+This basically enables to disable consistency checks since consistency checks evaluate, e.g., that a property can not exist without its parent.
+Such pruning propagates through the whole topology.
+For example, the properties of a relationship template used in a requirement assignment of a node template which is not present are also not present.

 ### Check Consistency